documentcloud/documentcloud/app/views/help/publishing.markdown

 Select your document, open the "Publish" menu, and click "Embed Document Viewer", or right-click the document, and select "Embed Document Viewer".

 A dialog will appear, asking you to fill in two additional pieces of information: the **Related Article URL**, and the **Document URL**.
 The **Related Article URL** is the location of the article you've written that uses the document as source material.
-The **Document URL** is the location of the page on your web site where the document will be embedded.
+The **Document URL** is the location of the page on your website where the document will be embedded.
 If you know both URLs at this time, please enter them &mdash; if you don't, remember to come back and add them once the document has been published.

 On step one, you'll also see a checkbox offering to make the document public, if it's not already.
 It's possible to test the embed code with a private document, but you have to make it public before your readers will be able to see it.
 For large documents, the process of making the document public may take a couple of minutes.